-At Thomas Hunter Law Firm in Savannah, GA, our expert Medical Malpractice Lawyer In Savannah GA will assist you in establishing whether you have a case and pursuing maximum compensation for your injuries.
-Mr. Hunter has spent over 40 years helping victims with medical malpractice lawsuits obtain the most compensation possible.
+At Thomas Hunter Law Firm in Savannah, GA, our Medical Malpractice Lawyer In Savannah, GA, will assist you in establishing whether you have a case and pursuing maximum compensation for your injuries.
+Mr. Hunter has spent over 40 years helping victims with medical malpractice claims obtain the most compensation possible.

 7 Signs You May Have A Medical Malpractice Case

 Here are several indicators that you might have a medical malpractice case:

 1. The Treatment You’ve Been Given Hasn’t Worked.

 You may have been misdiagnosed if your doctor prescribes a treatment that isn’t working.
 However, you’re more likely to get ill or sustain more damage if you get a misdiagnosis.

 The patient is always the victim in these instances.
 If your doctor is treating you for an illness you don’t have, you’re suffering from another condition for which you’re not being treated.
 Because diseases tend to develop over time, your health may suffer while being treated for something you don’t have.

 Furthermore, if you treat the ailment for which you were misdiagnosed, you risk developing hazardous adverse effects from your body exposure to a substance it did not require.

 2. Your Doctor Doesn’t Address Your Concerns.

 Anyone given a diagnosis is likely to have questions and concerns for their doctor.
 However, if your doctor doesn’t follow up with you, doesn’t provide you enough information, or is rushed, you aren’t getting good medical care.